 The World’s third largest sporting event, the Ryder Cup, was held at the Celtic Manor Resort in Newport, south Wales in 2010.
-The Celtic Manor is one of Europe’s leading golf resorts.
-And our other 200 golf courses aren’t bad either.
+The Celtic Manor is one of Europe’s leading golf resorts and a perennial stop on golf’s European Tour.
+Our other 200 golf courses aren’t bad either.

 Wales also plays host to international cricket.
 A number of international games including the 2009 Ashes Test opener have been played in south east Wales at the SWALEC Stadium.
-More international cricket is due to come to Wales with the SWALEC Stadium hosting an Ashes Test match in 2015.
-The ICC Champions Trophy also comes to England & Wales in June 2013.
+More international cricket is due to come to Wales including an Ashes Test match in July.

 Wales was very much involved in the London 2012 Olympic Games, with a record breaking 30 Welsh Olympic competitors and 38 Welsh Paralympic competitors taking part.
 Hundreds of athletes from across the world chose Wales for as their Pre Games Training Camp and Cardiff was selected as a host city for the London 2012 Olympic Games Football competition.